Newsom vs. Trump: When big states take on the White House

 Litigation shifts and party lines

-Multi-state litigation against the federal government goes back to the Reagan era.
+Multistate litigation against the federal government goes back to the Reagan era.
 Still, it exploded in the first Trump administration, with 160 suits filed by state attorneys general, according to Dr. Nolette.
 He expects the number against the Biden administration to be near that amount, or even top it, due to suits filed up to the eve of Mr. Trump’s inauguration.

 The suits result from states chafing against presidents who seek ever more power.
 Given a trend of executive branch overreach, the state lawsuits often succeed, hitting an extraordinarily high success rate of 83% against the Trump administration and 74% against the Biden government, says Dr. Nolette.

-He points to attorneys general and governors in Democratic strongholds such as Washington, New York, Massachusetts, and Connecticut as states to watch as potential partners for California.
+He points to attorneys general and governors in Democratic strongholds such as Washington, New York, Massachusetts, and Connecticut, and says these are states to watch as potential partners for California.
 All were involved in at least 70 multistate lawsuits against the first Trump administration.
-But, he says, pay particular attention to Massachusetts and Connecticut because the Boston-based U.S. Court of Appeals covers them for the First Circuit.
+But, he says, pay particular attention to Massachusetts and Connecticut because the Boston-based U.S. Court of Appeals covers them for the 1st Circuit.
 All of those judges are Democrat appointees.

 Some Democratic governors sound more cautious than Mr. Newsom.
 Katie Hobbs of Arizona – where Trump handily won – says she wants to work closely with the new administration on border issues such as fentanyl, but not on areas that she says could hurt Arizona families, like mass deportations.